Public-Health-Scotland/end-of-life-pub/sop/sop.md

 * RStudio Server - this can be requested from DaS via the Service Portal.
 * RStudio Desktop v1.2 or later - RStudio Desktop is available to download via the software centre.
 The current version used in PHS is v1.1, however v1.2 or later is required for this publication.
 This can be installed by special request to DaS via the Service Portal.
+* Git - this is available to download via the software centre.
 * The following SMRA Analysis Views; GRO_DEATHS_C, SMR01_PI, SMR01_PE_1E, SMR04 - these can be requested via the Service Portal.

 ### Preparation